Skip navigation

 • Cost of fuel: Natural gas tends to be less expensive than other energy sources, so a natural gas furnace is likely to be cost-effective.

 • Installation: If you don’t already have a natural gas line going to your house, having one connected can add significantly to the cost of installation.
 In some places, you won’t be able to have a gas line connected at all, so it’s important to make sure this is possible before you purchase a gas furnace.
+If you’re facing a time crunch, it also helps to know how long furnace installation takes so you can plan accordingly.

 • Safety: Most of the time, natural gas furnaces operate safely.
 Having consistent annual maintenance done can help to ensure that safety.
 But some risk of carbon monoxide exposure exists with this appliance as it gets into the double digits in age.